-Awards: Full tuition and general fee (up to 16 credit hours), room and board, and a one-time, $3,000 stipend for a summer experience
+Award: Full tuition and general fee (up to 18 credit hours), room and board, and a one-time, $3,000 stipend for a summer experience

 • 3.8 High School GPA

-Students must submit a separate online application which includes an extracurricular resume, personal essays, and list of references; in addition to a completed application for undergraduate admission submitted by December 1, 2015.
+Students must submit a separate online application which includes an extracurricular resume, personal essays, and list of references; in addition to a completed application for undergraduate admission submitted by November 15, 2016.
 Twelve students will be selected and must be available for an on campus interview.
-Only four students will be chosen for the Presidential Scholarship but the remaining eight students will receive a scholarship equal to the cost of full tuition and general fee.

 Meet Presidential Scholarship Recipients!